colintsmith/startup/notes.md

 You can use a rest to create like an optional parameter in a function by putting three ... behind it

 ## spread
 I am not understanding this one

+## try, catch, throw
+Used the same way all the other coding languages do it.
+Just know that finally is always executed at the end.

+## destructuring
+Destructuring is pulling items out of an array.
+Say 'a' is an array with like 4 numbers in it:
+const [b,c] = a;
+with that would set b and c equal to the first two numbers in the a array.